-If pulmonary embolism seems possible, doctors do CT using a radiopaque contrast to show blood vessels (called CT angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more ) or a scan using a radioactive marker (called a lung perfusion scan Diagnosis Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ).
+If pulmonary embolism seems possible, doctors do CT using a radiopaque contrast to show blood vessels (called CT angiography CT angiography Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more ) or a scan using a radioactive marker (called a lung perfusion scan Nuclear Lung Scanning Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more ).
 Depending on the results of that scan, pulmonary arteriography may be done.

 Doctors often check for lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
-One common symptom is a persistent cough or a change in the character... read more , especially in smokers over age 40 (and even in younger smokers if they started smoking during adolescence), even if the sputum is only blood-streaked.
+One common symptom is a persistent cough or a change in the character... read more , especially in people older than age 40 years who smoke (and even in younger people who smoke if they started smoking during adolescence), even if the sputum is only blood-streaked.

-In most people, a complete blood count and blood tests that assess the blood's ability to clot are done to detect blood clotting problems.
+In many people, a complete blood count and blood tests that assess the blood's ability to clot are done to detect blood clotting problems.